-Courses will be taught in an online model.
+Courses will be taught in person or an online model.
 Punctuality and regular attendance is encouraged.
 Activities may take place during class time that the student will not be permitted to complete due to late arrival or absence from class.

 It is expected that students have (or quickly acquire) an understanding of Canadian culture, social trends and have a high-level understanding of the major brands at play in the Canadian Marketplace.

 Students will be responsible for building their own schedules and progressing through the program design.
 This includes ensuring that failed or missed classes are taken/retaken in the next available term.
 Students seeking guidance on how to take any courses off-stream or those students who would like guidance regarding including missed or failed courses in their schedule should work with their program coordinators.